borbware/unity-basics-course/unity-basics/1-the-unity-interface.md

 ### Toolbar

 * [Docs: Toolbar](https://docs.unity3d.com/Manual/Toolbar.html)
-* for manipulating existing stuff
+* Used for manipulating existing stuff
 * activating the tool changes the [LMB] behaviour
 * navigation shortcuts still available in other tools!
 * in move/rotate/scale, you can use the red, green and blue shapes to manipulate x,y,z axes, respectively